 - Cannot reach the temperatures of arc welding

 - Doesn’t have a dedicated flux shielding system.
 This can result in some very serious weld defects.

 Gas welding is used in a variety of industries.
-Here is a list of some of the most common applications of gas welding.
+Here are some of the most common ones.

-Aircraft industry: Oxy-Acetylene welding is used in joining various aircraft parts.
+- Aircraft industry: Oxy-Acetylene welding is commonly used in joining various aircraft parts.

-Gas welding is one of the many weld methods that we use today.
-The low cost and the easy availability of labor make gas welding one among the most popular weld methods that we use today.
+As we have seen, gas welding is one of the most important, and widely used, weld methods around.
+A combination of its relatively low cost, ease of use, and portability make gas welding one of the most popular weld methods that we use today.

-Quite often, novice welders build their foundation in gas welding and then move forward to more advanced, and technically challenging forms like ARC or MIG welding.
-If you are looking to establish a career in welding, gas welding is an ideal technique to start.
+Commonly, novice welders "cut their teeth" by mastering gas welding before moving on to more advanced, and technically challenging forms like ARC or MIG welding.
+If you are looking to establish a career in welding, gas welding is an ideal jumping-off point.